tgg/connect-or-cut/README.md

    - getnameinfo does not provide access to aliases
    - gethostbyaddr/gethostent, which do, are not reentrant on all platforms

+ * On Windows, injection into UWP processes does not work.
+This means connect-or-cut cannot (yet?) work with Edge browser.

 ## News
+ * Version 1.0.4
+   * First version for Windows

  * Version 1.0.3 (2017-03-21)
    * Fix testsuite on SunOS
    * Fix RPM compilation in 32 bits